mulle-sde/mulle-sourcetree/dox/marks/Marks.md

 ### require

 [Stage 2] If a dependency marked `require`  can not be fetched, the sync will fail.
 The mark `no-require` can be Operating System specific.
-For example `no-require-linux` would make a dependency required on all systems except linux.
+For example `no-require-os-linux` would make a dependency required on all systems except linux.

 ## mulle-sourcetree walk